Cyprus to shape future euro bank rescues: Eurogroup head

 ESM

-The marked change in attitude, which Dijsselbloem agreed was a shift in strategy for EU policymakers, has consequences for how banks are recapitalized and for how financial markets react.
+The marked change in attitude, which Dijsselbloem agreed was a shift in strategy for EU policymakers, has consequences for how banks are recapitalised and for how financial markets react.

-"We should aim at a situation where we will never need to even consider direct recapitalization," he said.
+"We should aim at a situation where we will never need to even consider direct recapitalisation," he said.

 "If we have even more instruments in terms of bail-in and how far we can go on bail-in, the need for direct recap will become smaller and smaller.